Sebastian Zeki

 Biography

 Dr Sebastian Zeki is a consultant gastroenterologist at St Thomas’ Hospital in London.
 His research interests include upper gastrointestinal physiology, upper gastrointestinal cancer, natural language programming and quality metrics in endoscopy.
-He co-leads the Gastroenterology data sciences Institute in London
+He co-leads the Gastroenterology data sciences Institute in London.

 Interests